 It’s a real pleasure to be an ambassador of such a great product.

-Born in Prato in 1993, he started playing guitar at a very young age and, in parallel with the practice of acoustic and electric guitar, he perfected the classical guitar in numerous weekly and annual masterclasses with Luigi Attademo in Tuscany and Lombardy, until he was admitted to the Conservatory G.P. da Palestrina in Cagliari in the class of Stefano Brondi, where he obtained his bachelor’s degree in 2015, with full marks and honors.
+Born in Prato (Italy), he started playing guitar at a very young age and, in parallel with the practice of acoustic and electric guitar, he perfected the classical guitar in numerous weekly and annual masterclasses with Luigi Attademo in Tuscany and Lombardy, until he was admitted to the Conservatory G.P. da Palestrina in Cagliari in the class of Stefano Brondi, where he obtained his bachelor’s degree in 2015, with full marks and honors.